xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 By default, if views mapping is not declared manually, it would be set to application name (`/...` -> `/projectName-ui/...`)

-Under startup dropwizard logs all registered rest enpoints, so you can always see original rest mapping paths.
+Under startup dropwizard logs all registered rest endpoints, so you can always see original rest mapping paths.
 For each registered GSP application list of "visible" paths will be logged as:

 ```